AlpAydinoglu/starter-hugo-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: University of Pennsylvania
+  - name: University of Pennsylvania (DAIRLab)
     url: https://dair.seas.upenn.edu/

 # Short bio (displayed in user profile at end of posts)